Augustin Přeučil: Agent for Nazi Germany in World War II

-After a brief period in Poland, Přeučil, in company with a group of nearly 200 other Czechoslovakian military personnel, travelled to France in August 1939 intending to enlist with the French Army's Foreign Legion.
-However, on arrival there the outbreak of World War II led to the French Government ordering all trained Czechoslovakian aircrew that it was aware of in its territory, who were volunteering to enlist with the French Armed Forces to fight Nazi Germany, to be sent to Chartres to train for service with the French Air Force.
+After a brief period in Poland, Přeučil, in company with a group of nearly 200 other Czechoslovak military personnel, travelled to France in August 1939 intending to enlist with the French Army's Foreign Legion.
+However, on arrival there the outbreak of World War II led to the French Government ordering all trained Czechoslovak aircrew that it was aware of in its territory, who were volunteering to enlist with the French Armed Forces to fight Nazi Germany, to be sent to Chartres to train for service with the French Air Force.
 On arrival, Přeučil received flight training on the Morane-Saulnier, and reported intelligence information on the French Air Force back to the German intelligence via Reich agents operating in France.
 After the fall of France he was evacuated to the United Kingdom in June 1940, where he joined a newly created Czechoslovak squadron of the Royal Air Force.